NUWCDIVNPT/stig-manager/docs/installation-and-setup/data-and-permissions.rst

 Wherever the content of a STIG is displayed (STIG Rules, Rule Titles, Rule Descriptions, Fix Texts, Severities, etc.) this data is drawn from the Reference STIG imported by the Application Manager.
 It is important to note the distinction here between STIG content and "Review" content, which is usually drawn from imported .ckl files or manual results inputted into STIG Manager by Reviewers.
 This "Review" content only affects the "Review" or "Evaluation" portion of the data displayed in STIG Manager.
 They cannot change Reference STIG content via .ckl imports.

-"Checklists" - .ckl and XCCDF
+"Checklists" - .ckl/b and XCCDF
 ---------------------------------------------

 Assets and the STIGs assigned to them are generally presented as Checklists, the lists of Rules and Checks that compose the assigned STIG, and the Reviews that satisfy those Rules.
 STIG Manager associates Reviews with specific content of Rules (Rule Version and Rule Check Content), independent of the STIGs that are assigned to Assets.
 This allows for different and more useful presentations of the data than when the Reviews are expressed in flat files, such as .ckl or XCCDF files.

 It is important to note that STIG Manager does not retain the actual .ckl or XCCDF files that are imported into it in any way.
 The files are parsed for the information they contain, and that information is stored in the database.
-Manual edits via the UI and new imports all contribute to the current state of an Assets reviews as presented by the UI and API.
-NEW .ckl or XCCDF files are generated on demand reflecting the current state of a Collections Assets, STIGs, and reviews.
+Manual edits via the UI and new imports all contribute to the current state of an Asset's reviews as presented by the UI and API.
+NEW .ckl/b or XCCDF files are generated on demand reflecting the current state of a Collections Assets, STIGs, and reviews.
 This approach provides several advantages:

 - Reviews are associated with the specific content of a Rule (Rule Version and Rule Check Content).